Nickname(s): Old Line State, America in Miniature

 John Work Garet was the president of the B&O Railroad and designed the library located in Baltimore.

-Some famous people from Maryland include, Mike Rowe (TV personality), Cal Ripken (baseball), Tom Clancy (writer), Thurgood Marshall (Supreme Court Justice), and many others.
+Some famous people from Maryland include Mike Rowe (TV personality), Cal Ripken (baseball), Tom Clancy (writer), Thurgood Marshall (Supreme Court Justice), and many others.

 George Herman (Babe) Ruth was born in Baltimore.
-A rambunctious child, Babe spent most of his young life in a reformatory.
+An unruly child, Babe spent most of his young life in a reformatory.
 Hitting baseballs through windows was not appreciated, so his reform school teachers put him on a baseball team.
 Later, he signed with the Baltimore Orioles as a pitcher.
 His baby face earned him the nickname “Babe.”
 After being traded to the Boston Red Sox, his reputation as a home run hitter blossomed.
 He led Boston to a world-series championship.
 Much to the dismay of his fans, he was traded to New York for the largest amount of money ever paid.
 While at the Yankees, he broke record after record and became baseball’s most recognized player.